aws/aws-rfdk/packages/aws-rfdk/docs/upgrade/upgrading-0.38.md

 next section "Upgrading RFDK Without Enabling Deadline Secrets Management"._

 ---

+The first step to making sure you are ready to enable Deadline Secrets Management is to make sure you have HTTPS enabled on the `RenderQueue` for both the internal and external protocols.
+If you are upgrading from a version prior to 0.37, you should refer to the [v0.37 upgrade documentation](./upgrading-0.37.md) for details about how the `RenderQueue` will default to using HTTPS.

 Your `RenderQueue` will use HTTPS for both internal and external protocols for RFDK 0.38.0 if **EITHER** of the following are true: